 This 3 ingredient macaroni and cheese is extremely simple to make and turns out great.
 I was surprised how the macaroni and cheese turned out like the boxed mixes yet it had all the flavor and richness of homemade macaroni and cheese.
 It was extremely fast to make; it took less than an hour and used only 3 ingredients.

 While the pasta drained, I put the cup of cream over low heat while slowly adding the grated Cheddar.
 I kept the mixture on low heat to avoid scalding the cream.
 It took 4 to 5 minutes while stirring constantly before the Cheddar mixed with the cream and began to thicken.

 At this point, I added the macaroni and kept stirring for about 3 minutes until the sauce thickened even more and began to cling to the pasta.
 I added some finely chopped parsley for color and served the pasta hot.

-Typically I make my macaroni and cheese with a homemade white sauce and Cheddar or smoked gouda cheese plus a little bit of cream cheese for extra creaminess.
-This recipe bypasses the white sauce and produces the creaminess with luscious heavy cream.
+Typically I make my mac and cheese with a homemade white sauce and Cheddar or smoked Gouda cheese plus a little bit of cream cheese for extra creaminess.
+This recipe bypasses the white sauce and produces creaminess with luscious heavy cream.
 Pasta, cream, and cheese.
 Wow.
 Simple and rich.

 The amount of fat in a cup of cream stopped me in my tracks at first, and then I figured this recipe doesn’t have the combination of butter and full-fat milk that the white sauce does, so the difference in fat might not be as much as it appears at first glance.
 I haven’t researched it, so perhaps ignorance is bliss.
 In any case, the blissful indulgence is worth it.